RedisLabs/redislabs-docs/content/modules/redisjson/release-notes/redisjson-2.0-release-notes.md

 Update urgency: `MODERATE`: Program an upgrade of the server, but it's not urgent.

-This patch neutralises the increased memory consumption from v1 to v2.
+This patch neutralizes the increased memory consumption from v1 to v2.

 Details: